Notice: Undefined index: HTTP_REFERER in /home/o5gt8hnnpwps/public_html/wp-content/themes/medilink/medilink.theme#archive on line 43

 Gastroscopy & Biopsy

-• A gastroscopy is a procedure that is applied by using a thin, flexible tube called an endoscope to look inside the esophagus (gullet), stomach and first part of the small intestine (duodenum).
+* Gastroscopy is a procedure that uses a thin, flexible tube called an endoscope to look inside the esophagus, stomach, and first part of the small intestine (duodenum). • It is also sometimes referred to as upper gastrointestinal endoscopy.

-• Gastroscopy may be used to diagnose a certain condition This allows the endoscopist to see any unusual redness, holes, lumps, blockages or other abnormalities.
+• Gastroscopy can be used to diagnose a specific condition, allowing the endoscopist to see any redness, holes, lumps, blockages, or other unusual abnormalities.

-• If abnormalities are detected, a tissue sample (biopsy) can be removed and sent to a laboratory for closer examination under a microscope.
-Patient won’t feel anything while the sample is removed.
+• If abnormalities are detected, a sample of tissue (biopsy) can be removed and sent to a laboratory for closer examination under a microscope.
+The patient will not feel anything while the sample is removed.

-• A gastroscopy often takes less than 15 minutes, & takes longer only if it’s being used to treat a condition.
+* Gastroscopy usually takes less than 15 minutes, and it usually takes longer unless it is being used to treat a condition.

 Open chat